crisjg/Assembly-Introduction/README.md

 # Assembly-Introduction
 Intro to Assembly

-This contains a given condition to test undertanding of PIC18 Assembly Language
+This contains a given condition to test undertanding of PIC18 Assembly Language schematic and developement board provided by instuctor.

 ```
 1) Use the two switches connected to PORT A bits 1 and 0 as inputs.